 Prior to joining VCLS, Valerie spent 12 years at Genzyme Corp. where she gained significant experience in protein chemistry, assay development and validation, as well as product and bioprocess characterization.
 She then joined Repligen and gained further expertise in monoclonal antibodies, peptides, and biopolymers.

 Valerie is a member of the Parenteral Drug Association and co-leader of the Gene and Cell based therapies task force, mandated to address quality and production challenges specific to ATMPs.
 She also shared responsibility for the preparation of the PDA Technical Report on Cell Based Therapy Control Strategy (2019), focusing on the development of a risk-based approach to design a relevant and targeted control strategy, adapted to cell-based therapy.

 Valerie obtained a Ph.
-D. of Molecular and Cellular Biophysics at the University of Orleans in the field of lectins and glycoproteins.
-She then completed a two year post-doctoral program with Eli Lilly and Co. in Indianapolis, where she was involved in the development of analytical tools allowing the quality assessment of recombinant glycoproteins.
-Valerie continued to gain international experience by joining Repligen and then Genzyme in Cambridge, Massachusetts and extended her area of expertise to monoclonal antibodies, peptides, and biopolymers.
-In 2005 she transferred to Genzyme Flanders in Belgium to implement and ensure the analytical support needed for the startup of a new bio-manufacturing plant.
-She is based in Rennes, France.
+D. in Molecular and Cellular Biophysics at the University of Orleans in the field of lectins and glycoproteins followed by a two–year post-doctoral fellowship at Eli Lilly and Co. in Indianapolis, where she was responsible for the development of analytical tools for the assessment of recombinant glycoproteins.